JeemainGitHub/WaterHeater/readme.md

 # Controller for water heater

 ## abstract
-ATtiny microcontroller connected water heater.
+Water heater with temperature selection is controlled with ATtiny.
 Original hardware of heater used, but replacement of microcontroller.

 ## discription
 ### used hardware:
-- Atiny chip
+- ATtiny chip
 - Water heater with
   - temperature sensor
   - button "start / stop heating" with status led